-Top Investment Banking Interview Questions
+Investment Banking Interview Questions

 An investment banking is a financial service company or institution that provides credit facilities, security instruments, underwriting, and advisory services related to governments, individuals, and corporations.
 Investment banking roles are research, investment management, underwriting new stocks issues, and risk management.
 In this article, we have covered some important investment banking interview questions that you should know while giving an investment banking interview.

-Most Frequently Asked Investment Banking Interview Questions
+Investment Banking Technical Questions

 To answers this question, you have to tell all the essential qualities that are required to become an investment banker.

 - Able to think out of the box

 A company should issue debt when the rate of taxation is high or there is a huge market and the company does not have enough capital to meet the demand.

 Some of the features that make a good financial model are:

 - Having clear inputs, working, output and results.